mlindsk/molic/paper/paper.md

 Consider for example the region SAS as the hypothesized region and all profiles in AFR as profiles to be tested against the hypothesis that their origin is SAS.
 Two different interaction graphs are used; $G$ which is the result of using the `efs` algorithm and $G^{\emptyset}$ where all microhap SNPs are assumed to be independent (a graph with no edges).
 The proportion of profiles from AFR that are outliers in SAS according to the model, is $1$ for $G$ and only $0.834$ for $G^{\emptyset}$, see Table 1.
 The outlier test was conducted for all pairs of continental regions.
 It is seen, that $G$ outperforms $G^{\emptyset}$ in general and the dependency between microhap SNPs cannot be neglected.
 All tests was conducted on a significance level of $0.05$.

 ![](performance_matrix.pdf)\

+Another model could come in to play is the saturated model (a complete graph) corresponding to using frequency estimates.
+However, for high-dimensional data the saturated model breaks down since you would need an impossible amount of observations to catch rare events.
+Our approach remedies this, by focusing on local information (cliques in the fitted graph) from which it is way easier to investigate the nature of an outlier.

 # References